robert-claypool/robert-claypool.github.io/about.md

 apps on all of these frameworks.

 For UI/CSS, I really like Semantic and Ant Design, but not Foundation.
 Bootstrap is boring but fine.
-For a new project, I would seriously consider styled-components (CSS-in-JS) and the highly composable [Rebass](http://jxnblk.com/rebass/) library.
+For a new project, I would consider styled-components (CSS-in-JS) and the highly composable [Rebass](http://jxnblk.com/rebass/) library.

 ### > GIS
 My career started in Geographic Information Systems (GIS) in 2003.
 I'm an expert in Esri ArcGIS Desktop, Server, 3D Analyst, Spatial Analyst, Network Analyst, and APIs.
-I've built multiple production systems and tools on this software stack.
+I've built several production systems and tools on this software stack.

 Outside the Esri bubble, I know QGIS, PostGIS, Leaflet, TileMill, Carto, and low-level tools like GDAL, proj.4, and OGR.

 ### > Web hosting
-AWS, GoDaddy, Heroku, Azure.
+AWS, Firebase, Heroku, Azure, GoDaddy, GitHub Pages.

 ### > Virtual environments
 VMWare and ESXi?
 Yes.
 Oracle VirtualBox?
 Yes.